 Redemption values vary

-It’s simple to use: Some shoppers may appreciate that real-time convenience of instantly redeeming your points for a purchase, rather than, say, redeeming rewards for a gift card that may take a few weeks to arrive.
+It’s simple to use: Some shoppers may appreciate that real-time convenience of instantly redeeming points for a purchase, rather than, say, redeeming rewards for a gift card that may take a few weeks to arrive.

 You’ll get PayPal’s consumer benefits: Part of the appeal of using PayPal to buy items online is its purchase protection.
 If an item arrives damaged, part of your order is missing, or you receive an item that looks nothing like what was advertised, PayPal will refund what you spent on the merchandise and shipping.
 In addition, PayPal also has a free return shipping policy.
-For items you purchase with PayPal, you can either create a free return shipping label via the platform, or you can request a refund for what you pay to ship a return (up to $30 each on 12 eligible purchases a year).
+For items you purchase with PayPal, you can either create a free return-shipping label via the platform, or you can request a refund for what you pay to ship a return (up to $30 each on 12 eligible purchases a year).

 It’s a safe way to shop online: PayPal is generally considered a safe way to shop since it puts a layer of protection between your credit card (or bank account) and the sale.

-Redemption values vary: When using PayPal’s Pay With Rewards, you may not always get the best bang for your reward buck.
+Redemption values vary: When using PayPal’s Pay with Rewards, you may not always get the best bang for your reward buck.
 For instance, American Express Membership Rewards points are only worth 0.7 cents through PayPal, whereas you can get 1 cent per point if you redeem for gift cards.
 Chase Ultimate Rewards are also worth just 0.8 cents on PayPal purchases, whereas you can get much higher value when redeeming for travel.
 Citi and Discover are safer bets, with both offering 1 cent per point.

 We consider 1 cent per point to be the floor when it comes to credit card reward redemptions.
 Rates below that are a poor value—and anything greater is a good return.